MicrosoftDocs/Advertising-docs/Advertising/hotel-service/hotel-api.md

 ## The basics...

 When you get access to Hotel Ads, the service sets up a default subaccount and hotel group that contains the hotels from your hotel feed.
 The subaccount provides the top-level logical organization of your hotel ads.
 You can think of it as a hotel campaign.
-Currently, you can have only one subaccount, and all hotels from the feed belong to it.
+You may have multiple subaccounts.

 A subaccount specifies the campaign's daily budget, maximum bid allowed, and default bid and bid multipliers for ads that don't specify bids or multipliers.